Case Study: Kia

 The marketing team had a quandary—proceed with the redesign without this critical information, or quickly find a new way to accomplish the research goals.

 “It sounded too good to be true,” says Monica Kim, manager of digital marketing strategy for KIA.
 ‘But we understand that artificial intelligence is able to offer new solutions for existing processes, like experience optimization.
-We decided to put Ascend to the test.”
+We decided to put Evolv to the test.”

 The Kia homepage features the same interface for accessing product-specific information, across multiple vehicles, as shown in the image below.
 Each vehicle panel is shown for seven seconds, and rotated along with other vehicles and various promotions.